Overview of the Event

 The Protein Modeling Event is available at the following levels of the Science Olympiad competition:

-The same pre-build model will be used at each level of the competition, from invitational and regional to state and national.
+The same pre-build model will be used at each level of the competition, from regional and state to national.
 It will be created using a purchased "pre-build" Mini-Toober kit from 3D Molecular Designs, available at www.3dmoleculardesigns.com, or with found materials of the participants' choosing.
 At the end of each competition, participants will be allowed to pick up their pre-build model to use in future competition levels.
 It is expected that participants will continually improve upon and fine-tune their pre-build model as they work up through the levels of the competition.

 Additional Background Information